Glanfeuil Abbey: History

 In 862, under threat of Norman attacks, Abbot Odo and the monks left Glanfeuil, taking the relics of St. Maurus with them.
 They eventually wound up at Saint-Pierre-des-Fossés, where Odo was chosen to succeed the recently deceased Abbot Geoffrey.
-"He pretended to have discovered at the time of the evacuation of Glanfeuil, a Life of Saint Maur, written by St. Maur's companion Faustus, another pupil of St. Benedict."
+It was during the time of evacuation of Glanfeuil that Odo came upon the Life of Saint Maurus in the hands of a traveler from Italy.

 The original monastery was rebuilt and flourished.
 It was suppressed in 1790 in the wake of the French Revolution.
 Eventually it was refounded in the surviving structures in 1890, by Louis-Charles Couturier, O.S.B., the Abbot of Solesmes Abbey, as part of his program of revival of monasticism in post-revolutionary France.

 In 1901, however, the monks were compelled to leave France due to the anti-clerical laws of the Third French Republic.
 After finding refuge in Baronville, Belgium (now part of the municipality of Beauraing), the monks began to search for a permanent home.
 After various inquires failed, they finally settled upon Clervaux, Luxembourg.
 In 1908, a vote was taken by the monastic chapter, which made the decision to dissolve the existing monastery, and to found a new monastery there, dedicated to St. Maurice.

 The abbey premises later belonged to the Assumptionists until the 1980s, when they sold it to the Apprentis d'Auteuil, a charity for the education and training of orphans.
 As they were unable to build workshops on the site, they sold it on to the departmental council of Maine-et-Loire.